overnice/homepage-next/static/en/case/solidified-bugs-or-no-bugs.md

 ---
 ![](/cases/creative_solidified/hero.png)

-IT-security is becoming increasingly crucial for our world to function.
-Blockchain technology provides many solutions but, like with every new technology, it comes with a set of new challenges.
+IT security is becoming an increasingly high-stakes issue in our world today.
+Blockchain technology provides many solutions but, like every new technology, it comes with a set of new challenges.

 Being immutable is one of the significant advantages of a blockchain.
-Being immutable also means that coding errors, vulnerabilities and bugs cannot be fixed after they were released.
+But being immutable also means that coding errors, vulnerabilities and bugs cannot be fixed after they were released.

 Solidified provides code reviews by renowned experts.
-But room for human error and abuse still persists.
-So the companies researchers developed a system that utilizes game theory to align incentives and to distributes the burden of making sure that no mistake is left: The bug prediction market.
+But room for human error remains and abuse still persists.
+So the companies researchers developed a system that utilizes game theory to align incentives and share the burden of eliminating mistakes: The Bug Prediction Market.

 We supported the fundraising campaign with marketing advice and content production.